saintmalik/blog.saintmalik.me/docs/vps-workspace-accessibility.md

 Although i do find my way around this issues via Terminal, but having a nice way to access this thing can be helpful and speed up work rate.

-That brings us to the VS Code Software and its awesome Extention named <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh"> Remote -SSH  </a>
+That brings us to the VS Code Software and its awesome Extension named <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh"> Remote -SSH  </a>

 With this you can access your VPS environment through a nice Interface good for navigation, can be handy when doing Android App Pentest.